 Fall in Love With Verona

-It is a perfect day trip from Sirmione and located southeast of Lake Garda.
+Though Verona is not directly located on the lake´s shores, I suggest visiting Verona for a day.
+Even if you stay in Lake Garda for only three days, make sure to add the city to your Lake Garda itinerary.It is a perfect day trip from Sirmione because it is located southeast of Lake Garda.
 The city is so much more than just the setting for Shakespeare´s Romeo and Juliet.
 It is also one of the most beautiful cities in Italy.

 - Spend time at the colorful piazzas.
-Verona has some of the most colorful and beautiful market squares – Piazza Bra, Piazza della Erbe, and the cute Piazza dei Signori.
+Verona has some of the most colorful and beautiful market squares – Piazza Bra, Piazza Della Erbe, and the cute Piazza Dei Signori.

-- Visit Juliet´s balcony (be prepared to experience a wild crowd in front of it).
+- Visit Juliet´s Balcony.
+Be prepared to experience a wild crowd in front of it).
 You can see the balcony for free, but there is an entrance fee if you want to stand on the balcony or visit Juliet´s house.

-- Enjoy the views from Lamberti Tower (for an entrance fee of 8€, you can climb 365 steps and see Verona from above; or you can take the lift up).
+- Enjoy the views from Lamberti Tower.
+For an entrance fee of 8€, you can climb 365 steps and see Verona from above; or you can take the lift up.

 Here are more detailed tips for the best things to do in Verona.

-The Best Western Hotel Firenze is a good choice if you are looking for a mid-range priced hotel.
-Located close to some major attractions in Verona it is a good base.
+- The Best Western Hotel Firenze is a good choice if you are looking for a mid-range priced hotel.
+Located close to some major attractions in Verona, it is a good base.
 Find out more about the hotel and the rates here.

 4 Days in Lake Garda